guidesemail bounce rateemail deliverabilityemail verification

 Catch-All Bounces (Hidden Problem)

 Some domains accept all emails at the server level, then silently discard invalid ones.
-These don't register as bounces but still hurt engagement metrics.
+These catch-all email domains don't register as bounces but still hurt engagement metrics.

 Action required: Use verification tools that detect catch-all domains.